urvishp13/Little-Search-Engine/README.md

 folder of this repo and type `java seach.LittleSearchEngineDriver`--as the .class files are already there.

-To access the document files (.txt files) when running the program, enter the file that has the full file names (eg. `<file_name>.txt`) of the files to be used--if using the documents I used to test the code, this would be `mydocs.txt`.
+To access the document files (.txt files) when running the program, enter the file that has the full file names (eg. `<file_name>.txt`) of the files to be used--if using the documents I used to test the code, enter `mydocs.txt`.
 In order to use this file, you will have to backout/follow-directory-paths until you are in the directory of that file (eg. in the command line, you'll have to use `../data/<file_name>.txt`; in Eclipse, you'll have to use
-`data/<file_name>.txt`, etc.). **Be sure to use the file that has all the file names in it and not the individual file documents.**
+`data/<file_name>.txt`, etc.). **Be sure to use the file that has ALL the file names in it and not the individual file documents.**

+You will also have to enter the "noisewords" file which are "commonplace words (such as 'the')".
+The name of this file is `noisewords.txt` and access it using the method outlined in the previous paragraph.